Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Analysis of the HLS data

 \subsection{Area-wise income distributions}

-Here, we focus on the area-wise income distributions of the eight arbitrarily selected municipalities.
-The locations of the selected municipalities are shown in Figure~\ref{fig:map_id}.
-The sampled and non-sampled municipalities are represented by blue and red, respectively.
+In this section, we examine the income distributions for eight selected municipalities.
+They include four observed municipalities and four unobserved municipalities, chosen to represent diverse geographical and economic contexts.
+The locations of these selected municipalities are provided in the Supplementary Material.

-Figure~\ref{fig:area_dist} shows the posterior means of the income distributions in the survey years and 2020 when there was no survey.
-The top and bottom rows correspond to the sampled and non-sampled municipalities, respectively.
-The various income distribution shapes are obtained through the proposed mixture model over space and time.
-For example, Minato, one of the wealthiest parts of Tokyo, exhibits a long right tail compared with other municipalities.
-Contrarily, Ninohe, Satsuma, and Nakatosa in the far northern part of Honshu, the far western part of Honshu, and southern Shikoku exhibit short right tails, respectively.
-The bodies of these distributions are well concentrated below the 10 million Yen of annual income.
+Figure~\ref{fig:area_dist} presents the posterior means, along with the 95\% credible and prediction intervals, of the income distributions for the survey years, as well as for 2020 and 2023.
+The top and bottom panels of the figure correspond to the observed and unobserved municipalities, respectively.
+The results demonstrate that the proposed mixture model effectively captures a diverse range of distributional shapes, reflecting the spatial and temporal heterogeneity across different regions and periods.

+For example, Minato, one of the wealthiest districts in Tokyo, exhibits markedly long right tails than other municipalities.
+In contrast, municipalities such as Ninohe in northern Honshu, Nichinan in western Honshu, and Nakatosa in southern Shikoku exhibit much shorter right tails.
+The bulk of these distributions is heavily concentrated below the annual income of 5 million JPY, reflecting the stark contrast in income structures between metropolitan and rural areas.

-Interestingly, the income distributions of Oshino display the long right tail, which is similar to that of Minato.
-Oshino is a small town and was not sampled in HLS.
-However, it is also home to the headquarter and factories of a major electric machinery manufacturer and would account for a high-income level.
-The results demonstrate that the proposed model can infer the income distribution of such an area through the auxiliary information that is included as covariates and spatio-temporal mixing proportions.
-In all the municipalities listed in the figure, except for Oshino, the right tails of the income distributions became shorter slightly, and the densities of the distributions in the low-income regions increased over the past 20 years.
+Interestingly, the income distributions of Oshino exhibit longer right tails than those of other municipalities, with the exception of Minato.
+Although Oshino is a small municipality that was not observed in the HLS, it hosts the headquarters and factories of a major electric machinery manufacturer, which likely accounts for its high income levels.
+This result demonstrates the capacity of the proposed model to infer the income distribution of such unique areas by leveraging auxiliary information through covariates and spatio-temporal mixing proportions.

+For all municipalities shown in the figure, with the exception of Oshino, the right tails of the income distributions have shortened slightly, and the density in low-income regions has increased over the past twenty years.